 Many shared their worries about the changes for OSAP grants and loans on social media.
 They were upset that they would get less funding and face greater debt than they did the year before.
 They wondered if they could even afford to stay in their programs.
 And some admitted that they would be forced to juggle employment with their full course load in order to make ends meet.

-How Can You Pay off Your Student Debt?
+How Can You Pay off Your Student Loan Debt?

 If you’re nearing your graduation date and you’re staring down thousands of dollars worth of debt, you should follow these tips to pay it off.
 They will help you tackle the problem as quickly as you can.